steveiliop56/tinyauth/README.md

 ### Why?

 Why make this project?
-Well we all know that more powerful alternatives like authentik and authelia exist but when I tried to use them I felt overwhelmed with all the configration options and environment variables I had to configure in order for them to work, so, I decided to make a small alternative in Go to both test my skills and cover my simple login screen needs.
+Well, we all know that more powerful alternatives like authentik and authelia exist, but when I tried to use them, I felt overwhelmed with all the configration options and environment variables I had to configure in order for them to work.
+So, I decided to make a small alternative in Go to both test my skills and cover my simple login screen needs.

 ### Is this secure?